Trying To Get Rid Of Anxiety? Meditation Can Help Reduce Anxiety Symptoms

 What do you think of when you hear the word “meditation?”
 Perhaps a Buddha sculpture or someone sitting with raised palms and closed eyelids.
 Meditation can be a process that involves repetition, but it isn't solely about chanting.
 It also is not connected to a single religion.
 Instead, it partners with mindfulness and conquering the “monkey mind” that can keep us overwhelmed and stressed to the max.

 Meditation is a technique that can be used to help pivot away from distracting thoughts and focus on the present moment.
 This may be an essential part of what we call “mindfulness.”
-Meditation is often used as a therapy technique to treat depression, anxiety, and PTSD, along with many other conditions.
+Meditation is often used as a therapy technique to treat anxiety and depression as well as other mental health conditions and symptoms like PTSD and panic attacks, along with many other conditions.
 Its success can be attributed to its way of helping us tune in to ourselves.

 Mindfulness means being aware of your current state, knowing where you are, and calmly accepting your emotions, thoughts, and sensations.
 You can achieve mindfulness through meditation, but you can practice it in other ways, too, like logging your thoughts in a journal.